Mehul2203/Linux-Commands/README.md

 + The source code is open to all developers and users, publicly visible and editable.
 + Easy modification and redistribution.
 + The command line is case-sensetive.
++ Debian, Fedora, Red Hat, and Ubuntiu are some of the common distributions of Linux.

 + **What is a terminal?**
 A terminal is a program (text-based interface) used to interact with the computer system.